 Patient satisfaction ratings and reviews are based on personal opinions.
 Before you choose any doctor you should take into account their background, training, specialized experience AND their patient satisfaction to ensure they are the right fit for you.

-Dr. Edward Smith, MD is a neurosurgery specialist in Boston, MA and has been practicing for 14 years.
-He graduated from Columbia University in 1996 and specializes in neurosurgery and brain aneurysms.Read his story
+Dr. Thomas Myers III, MD is an orthopedic surgery specialist in Fort Wayne, IN and has been practicing for 6 years.
+He graduated from Temple University School of Medicine, Philadelphia, PA in 2005 and specializes in orthopedic surgery.Read his story

 1 Board Certifications

 Accredited by: American Board of Orthopaedic Surgery*

 Ankle Sprain and Achilles Tendon Sprain or Rupture